 Individual donors, especially major donors, want to make a difference in the world.
 It generally takes 12-18 months to get to the point where a major solicitation is the right next step in your donor relationship.
 As you get to know your donors’ interests and giving priorities, work to upgrade their annual gifts to larger levels.
 You may also present smaller initiatives that, while not a transformational five, six, or seven-figure commitment, still help further your mission.

 Launching a major gift program can be daunting.
-Just remember to stayed focused on these two words:
+Just remember to stay focused on these two words:

 - Inspiration: Your nonprofit does good work.
 Sharing that work with the right people will inspire them to give.